zyedidia/generic/DOC.md

 ## type [LessFn](<https://github.com/zyedidia/generic/blob/master/generic.go#L13>)

-LessFn is a function that returns whether 'a' is less than 'b'\.
+LessFn is a function that returns whether 'a' is less than 'b'.

 ```go
 type LessFn[T any] func(a, b T) bool